Housing and Residential Life

 SNOW AND ICE REMOVAL

 You are responsible for removing snow and ice from the steps of your unit to assure safety.
+Snow shovels are available to you either in your unit or in the nearby laundry room.
 University maintenance personnel will remove snow from the roofs of units as necessary.

 It is expected that residents will cooperate by moving cars from parking lots and streets, upon request, for a designated period of time for snow removal.

 WSU is committed to the health and wellbeing of our campus and environment.
 One area that WSU Pullman is working on to improve the environment is stormwater pollution prevention.
-To learn more about what you can do please read http://ehs.wsu.edu/ph/StormwaterManagement.html.
+Learn more about what you can do to prevent polluting our stormwater, please visit WSU’s stormwater management site.

 Residents are not permitted to paint their apartments.
 Walls in all University apartments are painted by Housing Services staff on a scheduled basis.
 If you feel that the walls in your apartment merit attention, please call the Housing Services Maintenance Office.